bnb-chain/greenfield-storage-provider/docs/modules/redundancy.md

 ## Strategy Design

-It is assumed that each SP provides more stable service and won’t go offline as enough BNB are staking to be one SP in Greenfield.
-But as there are a few SPs distributed all over the world in Greenfield, Greenfield still needs to have its own redundancy strategy in case some SP goes offline for some unexpected reasons.
+It is assumed that each SP provides more stable service and won’t go offline as enough azkme are staking to be one SP in Mechain.
+But as there are a few SPs distributed all over the world in Mechain, Mechain still needs to have its own redundancy strategy in case some SP goes offline for some unexpected reasons.
 Considering the data locality, people can get better storage service from the SPs in the same region.
-So Greenfield provides below redundancy strategy:
+So Mechain provides below redundancy strategy:

-- Replica and EC are used in the Greenfield network; Default EC is 4+2, 4 data chunks and 2 parity chunks.
+- Replica and EC are used in the Mechain network; Default EC is 4+2, 4 data chunks and 2 parity chunks.

 - All segments of each object are stored in primary SP as pieces which can be regarded as one replica of the object.